 This may seem simple, but covering your air conditioner may extend the life of your unit.
 First, vacuum out the interior parts of the air conditioner.

-Next, cover with an approved short tarp or simple piece of plywood across the top.
-Make sure the covering is not air tight so moisture can evaporate if trapped inside.
-This will help prevent snow, ice, dirt, leaves, and other debris from getting in the condenser fan and the coils.
+Next, cover with an approved short tarp or a simple piece of plywood across the top.
+Make sure the covering is not airtight so moisture can evaporate if trapped inside.
+A tarp or piece of plywood covering will help prevent snow, ice, dirt, leaves, and other debris from getting in the condenser fan and the coils.

 - Winterize your deck.